 - Right after the flashing process finishes in Odin, you MUST reboot your device directly into TWRP.
 If the device tried and enters into the OS, then it might get locked again!

-How to Prevent Prenormal RMM State on Samsung Galaxy Devices?
+How to Bypass Prenormal KG/RMM State on Samsung Galaxy Devices?

-- Download the RMM State Bypass zip file: Link
+- Download the KG/RMM State Bypass zip file: Link

 - Copy the downloaded zip file to the external storage (SD card)